NormXU/NormXU.github.io/_posts/2025-01-18-rlhf-in-diffusion.md

 **Figure 2.** potential field for robot path planning.

 When you examine potential fields, you'll find many similarities with flow matching.
-The difference is that in potential fields, the robot is treated as a positive charge, and the goal as a negative charge, with opposite charges attracting each other, creating a potential field that guides the robot’s path planning.
+In potential fields, the robot is regarded as a positive charge, and the goal as a negative charge, with opposite charges attracting each other, creating a potential field that guides the robot’s path planning.

 However, in the real world, physical obstacles exist.
 To avoid obstacles, robot often regard obstacles as positive charges, like the robot itself, so that positive charges repel each other, and negative charges attract.